dotnet/AspNetCore.Docs/aspnetcore/security/authentication/mfa/includes/mfa-5-8.md

 [View or download sample code (damienbod/AspNetCoreHybridFlowWithApi GitHub repository)](https://github.com/damienbod/AspNetCoreHybridFlowWithApi)

 Multi-factor authentication (MFA) is a process in which a user is requested during a sign-in event for additional forms of identification.
 This prompt could be to enter a code from a cellphone, use a FIDO2 key, or to provide a fingerprint scan.
 When you require a second form of authentication, security is enhanced.
-The additional factor isn't easily obtained or duplicated by an attacker.
+The additional factor isn't easily obtained or duplicated by a cyberattacker.

 This article covers the following areas: